FAQ

 Q. Can I intern for you?
 Or just carry your camera bag?

-As much as I'd like to say yes, I do not have the need or the ability to take on interns.
+I do not have the need or the ability to take on interns.
 If you are wanting to learn more about photography, the best way to learn is by doing.
 Go to as many races as you can as a fan, enjoy it, but shoot it like you want to be there working it.
 That means work the angles, walk miles and miles, chase the light, tell stories, and don't quit when it starts raining or gets hot or cold.
 You wont be able to quit when you're a pro, and often, those times when everyone else quits, is when the best images are made.
-The best version of a mentorship that I offer is with the Paddock Focus Workshop series I host. https://paddockfocus.teachable.com
+The best version of a mentorship that I offer is with the Paddock Focus Workshop series.
+The rest of the hard work, and how seriously you want to take this, is up to you, and only you. https://paddockfocus.teachable.com

 Q. Do you sell prints of your work?